sushiibot/sushii-analytics/README.md

 # sushii-analytics

 Analytics bot for gathering metrics for communities.
-Designed for end-of-year reports to share with your community.
+Intended for end-of-year reports to share with your community.

 ## Features

 This bot does not have any commands or interactions.
 It is designed to be run in the background and will not respond to any commands.

-It simply saves all Discord gateway events to a SQLite database for later analysis.
+It simply saves all Discord gateway events to a SQLite database for later analysis and replicated via Litestream to a remote S3-compatible storage.

-This is meant to be a private bot and with transparency on what data is being collected.

 ## Configuration